© 2014 ACVoice. All Rights Reserved.

 In a continuous reinforcement schedule, the pigeon is given a pellet for every press of the lever.
 With ratio schedules, the bird is rewarded based on the number of times the desired behavior (pressing the lever) is completed.
 Variable ratio (VR) reinforcement is by far the most effective for establishing and maintaining a desired behavior.
 It releases a pellet according to a random, unpredictable amount of lever-presses.
 Out of all the schedules, behaviors developed by VR are also the slowest to disappear after the source of reward is removed.
 This makes sense; slot machines are programmed so that they have a certain, low probability of reinforcement.
 There’s no predicting how many yanks of the bar it will take to hit Jackpot! but, occasionally, someone will win a payout — which is why gambling addiction is such a problem.
 The same idea applies to the forces of romantic attraction.

-Skinner’s pigeons help explain why, against ever fiber of my will, I was not attracted to Mr. Perfect last year.
+Skinner’s pigeons help explain why, against every fiber of my will, I was not attracted to Mr. Perfect last year.
 He was great to me; he accommodated my erratic work schedule, he was always happy to see me, and he offered unconditional affection and respect.
 He provided me with continuous reinforcement, which, Skinner asserts, is the fastest but also most transient way to actuate a desired behavior.
 My interest in him piqued, but then faded quickly.
 I wanted him to be my husband, but I didn’t want to date him.

 Operant conditioning also explains why I stayed so intensely committed to such a noxious relationship for such a long time.
 The moments of bliss with my boyfriend were not predictable; the cycle of our relationship looked something like HONEYMOON-ABUSE-ABUSE-HONEYMOON-ABUSE-ABUSE-ABUSE.
 But I lived for those moments of honeymoon, and dating him became a bad habit I couldn’t break.
 Whenever we spent time with one another, I was pulling the slot machine lever, hoping for one of the high highs that broke up the bleak reality of our situation.
-I was a blindly pecking pigeon, anxiously awaiting my food with no knowledge of how many reluctant, desperate taps it would take, not caring or capable of understanding that some man in a white coat, exploiting the nature of my pathology for his own gain, was purposefully withholding that precious, beloved pellet.
+I was a blindly pecking pigeon, anxiously awaiting my food with no knowledge of how many reluctant, desperate taps it would take, not caring or capable of understanding that someone in a white coat, exploiting the nature of my pathology for his own gain, was purposefully withholding that precious pellet.

 Finally, it ended.
 I announced our breakup on an impulse.
 I broke the downward-spiraling cycle out of caprice.
 At first I was worried about him, given the vehemence with which he rejected my first mention of separation.
 I wanted to care about him and support him as a friend — a best friend, even — just not a boyfriend.
 But then we began abandoning the promises we’d made to one another during our relationship.
 He sought out other men and continued his substance abuse in very active and public way.
 He did not drop out of school or kill himself.
 He seemed like he was doing okay.